info201b-au2022/project-jam860/docs/p01-proposal.md

 of each psychological disorder in the last two years to help us do a deeper extension of the study.
-First, in order to find the common psychological problems of students, three common psychological disorders are selected in our dataset: depression, anxiety and panic attack. through the dataset we can know whether students have one or more of the three psychological disorders.
+First, in order to find the common psychological problems of students, three common psychological disorders are selected in our dataset: depression, anxiety and panic attack.
+Through the dataset we can know whether students have one or more of the three psychological disorders.
 Second, the dataset asks whether students seek help from specialists or experience counseling, which answers the question of students' perceptions and attitudes toward dealing with mental illnesses.
 Third, to find the main factors affecting students' mental health, the dataset collects information about students' school such as CPGA, major, current year, and other factors such as marital status.
-These data allow us to explore the real causes of students' psychological problems.
+This data allow us to explore the real causes of students' psychological problems.

 Here is the URL of origin of the datasets: